emcfarlane/kubestar/README.md

   ),
 )
 ```
-Please see examples.
+Please see examples for more.

 ## How does it work?

 1. `kubestar` loads all starlark files in a given glob pattern.
 2. Each `main()` function is ran expecting an array of kubernetes protobuf objects.
-4. Finally, the protobuf is than encoded to yaml and written to the named file with the '.yaml' ext.
+4. Finally, the protobuf is than encoded to yaml and written to the named file with the '.star' -> '.yaml'.

 Alternative to:
 - [kustomize](https://github.com/kubernetes-sigs/kustomize)